polterguy/polterguy.github.io/index.md

 so happens to easily lend itself to generating backend and frontend code, in addition to all the other things it helps you with.

-When the architect behind Hyperlambda published a scientific article about Hyperlambda for MSDN Magazine the first time in 2017, the article became the 5th most read article that Microsoft had ever published.
+When the architect behind Magic and Hyperlambda published a scientific article about Hyperlambda for MSDN Magazine the first time in 2017, the article became the 5th most read article that Microsoft had ever published.
 [Read the article here](https://docs.microsoft.com/en-us/archive/msdn-magazine/2017/june/csharp-make-csharp-more-dynamic-with-hyperlambda).